Southeast Forestlands logoSoutheast Forestlands

 • tract inventory, stand mapping, and product-class segregation across the Cumberland Plateau-edge sandstone uplands and bottomland zones

-• independent timber sale design — bid package, buyer invite list, and exposure window calibrated to the Tuscaloosa pulp and chip-n-saw cluster (one of the deepest mill sheds in Alabama) and the wider regional pool
+• independent timber sale design — bid package, buyer invite list, and exposure window calibrated to the Tuscaloosa pulp and chip-n-saw cluster (one of the most competitive timber markets in Alabama) and the wider regional pool

 • contract terms that protect the residual stand, the road system, riparian buffers along the Black Warrior River, and payment timing